Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Windows 10 mail app attachments not sending
+Windows 10 mail app not showing attachments

 - Run the Mail app troubleshooter